Echinocereus dasyacanthus: Fruits

 The fruits of E. dasyacanthus are usually green or greenish purple at first.
 As they mature the fruits become a darker purple.
 The pulp is very juicy and can be white to purplish-pink in color.
 The fruit are globose to ellipsoid and relatively large measuring at 6 cm long and 4.5 cm wide.
 The spines on the fruit are deciduous.

+Taxonomy

+George Engelmann first described the species in 1848.
+The specific epithet "dasyacanthus" comes from the Greek words “δασύς” (dasys), meaning “dense,” “rough,” or “shaggy,” and “άκανθα” (akantha), meaning “thorn.”